zverok/time_math2/README.md

   value object (like "10:20 at next month first day"), clean and powerful;
 * Easy generation of time sequences (like "each day from _this_ to _that_ date");
-* Measuring of time distances between two timestamps in any units.
+* Measuring of time distances between two timestamps in any units;
+* Powerful and flexible resampling of arbitrary time value arrays into regular sequences.

 ## Naming